Jamie-Lynn Sigler: Other endeavors

-In 2001, Sigler released a pop album called Here to Heaven, which featured the single "Cry Baby."
-The album was a commercial failure.
-In 2007, she said she was "embarrassed" by the album and regretted releasing it.
+In 2001, Sigler released her sole studio album called Here to Heaven, a teen pop album, which featured the single "Cry Baby."
 In 2012, she collaborated with Romeo Santos on the single "You" and appeared in its music video.

-Writing

-In 2002, Sigler co-authored her autobiography, Wise Girl: What I've Learned About Life, Love, and Loss.
+In 2002, Sigler co-authored her memoir, Wise Girl: What I've Learned About Life, Love, and Loss.

-Podcast

-In September 2019, Sigler began hosting a podcast called Pajama Pants alongside The Sopranos co-star Robert Iler and YouTube comedian Kassem G. The podcast ran through December 2022, the ending of the show having been announced the previous month.
+In 2024, Sigler began a podcast with fellow actress Christina Applegate called MeSsy about their friendship based on both being diagnosed with MS.

 Personal life

 Sigler met Abraxas "A.J."
 DiScala when she was 19, and he became her manager.
 They began dating shortly before she turned 21, and married on July 11, 2003.
 She subsequently changed her name to Jamie-Lynn DiScala.
 They separated in September 2005, and she resumed using her maiden name.
 She then dated restaurateur Scott Sartiano from 2006 to 2008.

 In 2008, Sigler visited Israel through the Birthright Israel program and was moved by the trip, calling Israel "one of the most beautiful, inspiring places [she's] ever been to".
 She said that the trip gave her a greater understanding of her Jewish ancestry.
 Also in 2008, she began a relationship with actor Jerry Ferrara, whom she met while guest-starring on Entourage as a love interest of Ferrara's character.
 They split up in 2009.
 She later dated football player Mark Sanchez.

 In 2012, Sigler began dating baseball player Cutter Dykstra, the son of former Major League Baseball player Lenny Dykstra.
 The two became engaged on January 28, 2013, and announced in February 2013 that they were expecting their first child.
-Sigler gave birth to their first son, on August 28, 2013.
+Sigler gave birth to their first son on August 28, 2013.
 They were married in Palm Springs, California, on January 16, 2016.
 The couple had their second son on January 15, 2018.

-In January 2016, Sigler revealed that she was diagnosed with multiple sclerosis when she was 20 years old.
+In January 2016, Sigler revealed that she was diagnosed with multiple sclerosis (MS) when she was 20 years old.
 In 2000, while filming Campfire Stories in Hamburg, New Jersey, Sigler was paralyzed from the waist down for several days.
 This symptom turned out to be related to multiple sclerosis, but it was misdiagnosed as Lyme disease at the time.
+In 2023, Novartis hired Sigler to star in a TV commercial for their multiple sclerosis drug Kesimpta.